mrodem/cloud-jitr/README.md

 - A CloudFormation template that sets up the AWS IoT JITR stack: [cloud-jitr-setup.yaml](templates/cloud-jitr-setup.yaml)
 - A Lambda function that parses the CN from the device certificate, attaches a policy, and registers the device in the Thing registry: [lambda/index.js](lambda/index.js)

 When everything is set up, the [connect-device.js](scripts/connect-device.js) script can be run to test a device connection.

 Installation and instructions are described below.
+The setup is currently done for the AWS region `us-east-1`.
+Setting up in a different region requires editing the scripts manually.

 ## Requirements